Instant Pot Chicken Stew

 • Turn on the sauté function on high and once the IP displays HOT, heat the oil.

-• Cook the chicken cubes in batches, careful not to over crown in the pot and sear until golden brown, then, set aside on a plate.
+• Cook the chicken cubes in batches, careful not to over-crowd the pot, and sear until golden brown, then set aside on a plate.
 Cover with foil to keep warm.

-• Add the onion to the IP and saute for 1 minute, add the garlic and saute stirring for 30 seconds.
+• Add the onion to the Instant Pot and sauté for 1 minute, then add the garlic and sauté for an additional 30 seconds.

-• Add the bell pepper, carrots and celery, saute for 5 minutes, stirring occasionally.
+• Add the bell pepper, carrots, and celery, and saute for 5 minutes, stirring occasionally.

 • Add the rosemary, thyme, Italian dried herbs, and paprika.
 Stir to combine.

-• Season with salt and pepper and add sprinkle flour on top.
+• Season with salt and pepper and sprinkle flour on top.
 Stir to combine.

 • Add back the chicken.